 There are two types of Clean Water Stations that bring clean (non potable water) to communities.
 The relative costs are as follows:

-Well Drilling, Reserve Tank and Electric Pump
+Well Drilling, Reserve Tanks and Automated Electric Pump with Distribution Centers

-Well Drilled, Hand Pump Station
+Well Drilling and Hand Pump Station